 By the way, I’m also a guest blogger on Noomii.com.
 You can read the article I contributed and if you like it, do remember to share it with others:

-This is actually a checklist in which when completed, will give you a complete personal freedom.
+This is actually a checklist in which when completed, will give you complete personal freedom.
 There are 100 items grouped into 4 categories, physical environment, wellbeing, money, and relationships.

 Your aim is to score as high as possible.
 This assessment is easy to do and straight to the point.
-I love it because the items on the checklist give you an idea how you are living your life right now.
+I love it because the items on the checklist give you an idea of how you are living your life right now.
 I want to show you some examples, but the best is still for you to go through the assessment to experience it by yourself.
-Cheers

 So did you manage to go through some of these quizzes and assessments?